MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/video-based-screen-sharing.md

 Keep in mind that these numbers rely on the health and proper performance tuning of your network, and may involve networks external to your own, if your clients are on mobile devices.

-You should be aware that some fidelity/crispness of your shared content has been traded for reliability, speed, and efficiency.
-In most cases this will not be readily visible to users.
+You should be aware that some fidelity/crispness of your shared content is traded for reliability, speed, and efficiency.
+In most cases this isn't readily visible to users.

 ### Ports and protocols